thekaranchauhan/Learn_Ruby_with_Beginner_Projects/Weather/README.md

 The Weather App in Ruby follows a simple file structure to organize its components.
 Below is an overview of the key files:

-## 1. `main.rb`

-This file serves as the entry point of the application.
-It initializes the application and triggers the execution of the main logic.

 1. **main.rb:** Entry point of the application.
 2. **manager.rb:** Manages user input and interacts with the Weather class.
 3. **application.rb**: Holds the configuration, including the OpenWeatherMap API key.